Rafe Spall: Career

-Spall has frequently collaborated with Edgar Wright, appearing in his films Shaun of the Dead, Hot Fuzz and The World's End alongside Simon Pegg and Nick Frost.
-Spall was also featured in Wright's segment in the 2007 Quentin Tarantino and Robert Rodriguez film Grindhouse.
+Spall has frequently collaborated with Edgar Wright, appearing in his films Shaun of the Dead, Hot Fuzz and The World's End with Simon Pegg and Nick Frost.
+Spall was also in Wright's segment in the 2007 Quentin Tarantino and Robert Rodriguez film Grindhouse.
 In 2007, Spall performed for the first time with his father in the ITV adaptation of A Room with a View playing father and son.

-In 2011, Spall starred in the romantic tragedy film One Day opposite Anne Hathaway.

-In 2012, Spall portrayed Canadian author Yann Martel in the Academy Award-winning drama film Life of Pi, directed by Ang Lee and starring Suraj Sharma and Irrfan Khan.
+In 2011, Spall starred in the romantic tragedy movie One Day opposite Anne Hathaway.
+In 2012, Spall portrayed Canadian author Yann Martel in the Academy Award-winning drama film Life of Pi, directed by Ang Lee.
 The film was a critical and financial success, winning four Academy Awards and making over $600 million at the box office.
 In 2013, he played the newlywed husband in I Give It a Year, a comedy about the trials and tribulations of a couple during their first year of marriage.

 In 2014, Spall appeared in the coming-of-age drama X+Y, alongside Asa Butterfield and Sally Hawkins, and the seasonal family comedy Get Santa.
 In 2015, he played John Hancock in the History Channel three-part series, Sons of Liberty, alongside Jim Broadbent, and appeared in the Academy Award-winning biographical comedy-drama The Big Short, alongside Christian Bale, Brad Pitt, Ryan Gosling and Steve Carell.
 Also that year, Spall played Harry Price in Harry Price: Ghost Hunter, ITV's adaptation of Neil Spring's debut novel, The Ghost Hunters.
 The film aired on ITV1 on 27 December.

 Spall portrayed Eli Mills in Jurassic World: Fallen Kingdom (2018), the fifth instalment of Steven Spielberg's Jurassic Park series, and directed by The Impossible helmer J. A. Bayona.
 Since 2020, Spall has a leading role in the Apple TV+ comedy series Trying, opposite Esther Smith and Imelda Staunton.
 The first season premiered on 1 May 2020.
 The second season premiered on 12 May 2021.
 He also played DS Bailey in the 2020 BBC drama The Salisbury Poisonings.